rackerlabs/design-system/_component_design/modal.md

 ### Style

-Use the following specifications when you construct a modal.
+Use these specifications when you construct a modal.

 {% endcolumn %}